pingcap/docs-cn/statistics.md

 When the ratio of the number of modified rows to the total number of rows of `tbl` in a table is greater than `tidb_auto_analyze_ratio`, and the current time is between `tidb_auto_analyze_start_time` and `tidb_auto_analyze_end_time`, TiDB executes the `ANALYZE TABLE tbl` statement in the background to automatically update the statistics of this table.

-When the query is executed, TiDB collects feedback with the probability of `feedback-probability` and uses it to update the histogram and Count-Min Sketch.
-You can modify the value of `feedback-probability` in the configuration file.
-The default value is `0.05`.
-You can set the value to `0.0` to disable this feature.
+Before v5.0, when the query is executed, TiDB collects feedback with the probability of `feedback-probability` and uses it to update the histogram and Count-Min Sketch. **In v5.0, this feature is disabled by default, and it is not recommended to enable this feature.**

-> **Note:**
->
-> If you set the value of `feedback-probability` to `0` in the configuration file, a failure will occur and an error will be reported.
-To disable `feedback-probability`, you need to set the value to `0.0`.

 ### Control `ANALYZE` concurrency